Kris-R-Slavchev/data_cleaning/README.md

-# DATA CLEANING USING SQL
+# Data cleaning using SQL